volt-protocol/whitepaper/volt.md

 VOLT will seek the support of FEI protocol with our launch with a FEI loan allocated to a PSM controlled by TRIBE governance.
 This PSM will work in a similar way to the main VOLT PSM, dripping FEI based on a buffer cap of XXk FEI.
 This will ensure that VOLT price is stable in the early stage before the VCON token and liquidity incentives are established.
 We will request a loan of $5m FEI in the PSM, equal to the total debt issuance of VOLT that will be allowed prior to the launch of VCON token incentives.

 # Monetary Policy
 The VCON DAO is responsible for earning yield equal to or greater than inflation on protocol assets, with the goal of increasing the buffer of VOLT's backing over time.
-Our goal is to preserve purchasing power over the long term, so the protocol will take a conservative approach in whitelisitng yield venues.
+Our goal is to preserve purchasing power over the long term, so the protocol will take a conservative approach in authorized yield venues.

 ## Collateralization
 Like Fei Protocol, Volt's PCV will always be **overcollateralized**, with the desired collateralization set by governance.
 At launch, the system will be only slightly overcollateralized due to the fee on VOLT issuance.
 Provided the protocol earns yield greater than inflation on protocol assets, collateralization will increase over time.
 New VOLT issuance through the PSM lowers the collateralization ratio toward 1:1+issuance fee.
 As a result, the DAO will limit the rate of VOLT issuance when the buffer is too small, or increase issuance if the buffer grows sufficiently.
 In the future, the DAO will seek to standardize the VOLT supply expansion rate according to a consistent schedule.
 Early on, we must regulate supply based on the protocol's ability to source yield at an appropriate risk level.